jfhbrook/susitna/README.md

 The outputs from my work with `Crafting Interpreters` can be viewed at
 <https://github.com/jfhbrook/crafting-interpreters>.

-I haven't finished either.
+I finished the latter, but not the former.
 In `Crafting Interpreters`, here are things I *haven't* done:

 - Ch.
 12 and 13 - classes and inheritance in Java (which I *might* implement)
 - Ch.
 22 - local variables on a stack (which I *probably* want)